GabeScott/standard-works-vault/General Conference/1972 April - A People of Sound Judgment.md

 # A People of Sound Judgment

-*By Mark E. Petersen - Of the Council of the Twelve*
+By Elder Mark E. Petersen - *Of the Council of the Twelve*

 *Given in the April session of the 1972 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1972/04/a-people-of-sound-judgment?lang=eng)

-It was most fitting, my brethren and sisters, that we sing the glorious hymn that we have just sung [“We Thank Thee, O God, for a Prophet”], because we have just listened to the voice of the prophet of God.
+It was most fitting, my brethren and sisters, that we sing the glorious hymn that we have just sung \[“We Thank Thee, O God, for a Prophet”\], because we have just listened to the voice of the prophet of God.

 He has spoken as the divinely appointed mouthpiece of the Lord here on earth.